anisyanka/learn-embedded-linux/README.md

 sudo apt install tftp
 ```

- - Set network interface:
+ - Set network interface for eth-ver-usb:
 ```sh
 nmcli con add type ethernet ifname enxf8dc7a000001 ip4 192.168.0.1/24
 ```

 After this we can try to `ping 192.168.0.1` from u-boot.
-It can help to ensure that ethernet over usb works right and
+It can help to ensure that ethernet over usb works from uboot right and
 that the interface on workstation has been uped right.

 After installing we can put any files in the `/var/lib/tftpboot` on workstation and download this file